-Because we have relied on third parties, our internal capacity to perform these functions is limited.
+Our internal capacity to perform these functions is limited.
 Outsourcing these functions involves risks that third parties may not perform to our standards, may not produce results in a timely manner or may fail to perform at all.
 In addition, the use of third-party service providers requires us to disclose our proprietary information to these parties, which could increase the risk that this information will be misappropriated.
 We currently have a small number of employees, which limits the internal resources we have available to identify and monitor our third-party providers.
-To the extent we are unable to identify and successfully manage the performance of third-party service providers in the future, our ability to advance our product candidates through clinical trials will be compromised.
-Though we carefully manage our relationships with our CROs, there can be no assurance that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.
+To the extent, we are unable to identify and successfully manage the performance of third-party service providers in the future, our ability to advance our product candidates through clinical trials will be compromised.
+There can be no assurance that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.

-In the future, we may depend on collaborations with third parties for the development and commercialization of our product candidates.
+In the future, we may depend on collaborations with third parties for the development and commercialization of Xtampza and our product candidates.
 If those collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates.

-We may not be successful in establishing development and commercialization collaborations which could adversely affect, and potentially prohibit, our ability to develop or commercialize our product candidates.
-Collaborations involving our product candidates pose the following risks to us:
+We may not be successful in establishing development and commercialization collaborations which could adversely affect, and potentially prohibit, our ability to develop or commercialize Xtampza and our product candidates.
+These collaborations, including our license agreement for the development and marketing of Onsolis, pose the following risks to us: